 - Find a local Asthma & Allergy Specialist in your town

 Gastroesophageal reflux disease (GERD)

 In patients with nocturnal or difficult-to-control asthma, treating acid reflux may help relieve coughing and wheezing.
-Treatment of GERD involves elevating the head of the bed, losing weight, avoiding spicy food, caffeine, alcohol, and cigarettes.
+Treatment of GERD involves elevating the head of the bed, losing weight, avoiding spicy food, caffeine, alcohol, chocolate and cigarettes.
 Proton-pump inhibitors such as omeprazole (Prilosec), pantoprazole (Protonix), rabeprazole (Aciphex), lansoprazole (Prevacid), and esomeprazole (Nexium) are potent inhibitors of production of acid in the stomach and are effective treatments for asthma aggravated or caused by acid reflux.
+Histamine blockers such as ranitidine (Zantac) and famotidine (Pepcid) are also used.
 Rarely, surgery is performed to prevent acid reflux for severe cases of GERD that do not respond to medications.

 Allergies & Asthma